J4ve/J4ve/README.md

 ---

 ### 📬 Connect
-If you're down to collaborate or just want to chat, feel free to reach out or open an issue on any of my repositories.
+If you're down to collaborate or just want to chat, feel free to reach out!

 **Connect with me:**